 If you haven’t incorporated grapefruit into your weight-loss diet yet, then you are behind the trend.
 Or actually, we all are, because though that trend’s been getting more attention nowadays, it’s in fact a decades-old fact about this fruit.

-The active ingredients found in grapefruit essential oil is not only known to boost metabolism, it is also known to help suppress the appetite and food cravings, especially of sugar.
+The active ingredients found in grapefruit essential oil is not only known to boost metabolism, it is also known to help suppress the appetite and food cravings, especially for sugar.
 It acts directly on the hypothalamus, the satiety center of the brain, when doing so.